Posted by Ben Disseldorp in Muscle Building

 This is the body’s optimal energy source.
 There is a lot of negative thoughts about carbohydrates but when putting on muscle this macronutrient is essential.

-The amount of carbohydrates can now be worked out by adding the amount of calories required from fat and protein.
+The number of carbohydrates can now be worked out by adding the number of calories required from fat and protein.

 Ben's protein requirement is 544 calories and fat requirement is 670 calories